gameraccoon/HideAndSeek/README.md

 - macros (for compiler specific features support)
 - custom string types (stringIDs, localizable strings, resource paths)

-#### ECS
-ECS code that can be used independently of the project (but need to be decoupled from Base module for that, which is trivial though)
-- base classes for ECS Components and Systems
-- logic and helper-classes for entities/components manipulation

 #### GameData
 Contains gameplay related data that will be stored in components.
-- ECS Components and data for them
+- ECS Components (code-generated from jsons) and data for them
-- some utilitar classes that don't have gameplay code: Vector2D, FSM, ...
+- some utilitar classes that don't have gameplay-specific code: Vector2D, FSM, ...

 #### Utils
 Gameplay specific code and utilities code.